ncsa/Nightingale_real/docs/source/user_guide/accessing.rst

    ..  image:: images/accessing/XC_jump_host_filled_in.png
        :alt: MobaXterm Session window with showing values for the SSH gateway jump host filled in.

 #.
 You should now be back in the **Session settings** window.
 Click the **OK** button to initiate your SSH connection.
-A terminal window will be displayed asking for your password; enter your password and hit **Enter**.
+A terminal window will be displayed asking for your password; enter your NCSA (kerberos) password and hit **Enter**.

 Logging Into Nightingale
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 Once the above, one-time, steps are complete, follow the below steps each time you want to log into Nightingale to work.

 #.
 Open up MobaXterm.
-In the left bar, there is a list of 'user sessions'.
+In the left bar, there is a list of **User sessions**.
 Each one is a node that you configured above for logging in.
 Mouse over the Nightingale node you want to log into, right click, and in the resulting menu, select **execute**.

 #.
 A window will pop up, asking for your password.
 Enter your NCSA password.
 As you type it, you will see a row of *************.
 Hit **Enter** or click **OK**.